mamedev/mame/docs/source/commandline/commandline-all.rst

     Generally Available:

-      |	Using ``bgfx`` specifies the new hardware accelerated renderer.
+    * Using ``bgfx`` specifies the new hardware accelerated renderer.
-      |
-      |	Using ``opengl`` tells MAME to render video using OpenGL acceleration.
+    * Using ``opengl`` tells MAME to render video using OpenGL acceleration.
-      |
-      |	Using ``none`` displays no windows and does no drawing.
-This is primarily present for doing CPU benchmarks without the overhead of the video system.
+    * Using ``none`` displays no windows and does no drawing.
+This is primarily intended for benchmarking emulation without the overhead of the video system.
-      |

     On Windows:

-      |	Using ``gdi`` tells MAME to render video using older standard Windows graphics drawing calls.
-This is the slowest but most compatible option on older versions of Windows.
+    * Using ``gdi`` tells MAME to render video using older standard Windows graphics drawing calls.
+This is the slowest but most compatible option on older versions of Windows or buggy graphics hardware drivers.
-      |
-      |	Using ``d3d`` tells MAME to use Direct3D for rendering.
-This produces the better quality output than ``gdi`` and enables additional rendering options.
-It is recommended if you have a semi-recent (2002+) video card or onboard Intel video of the HD3000 line or better.
+    * Using ``d3d`` tells MAME to use Direct3D 9 for rendering.
+This produces
+      better quality output than ``gdi`` and enables additional rendering options.
+It is recommended if you have a 3D-capable video card or onboard Intel video of the HD3000 line or better.
-      |

     On other platforms (including SDL on Windows):

-      |	Using ``accel`` tells MAME to render video using SDL's 2D acceleration if possible.
+    * Using ``accel`` tells MAME to render video using SDL’s 2D acceleration if possible.
-      |
-      |	Using ``soft`` uses software rendering for video output.
-This isn't as fast or as nice as OpenGL but will work on any platform.
+    * Using ``soft`` uses software rendering for video output.
+This isn’t as fast or as nice as OpenGL, but it will work on any platform.
-      |

     Defaults:

-      |	The default on Windows is ``d3d``.
+    * The default on Windows is ``d3d``.
-      |
-      |	The default for Mac OS X is ``opengl`` because OS X is guaranteed to have a compliant OpenGL stack.
+    * The default for macOS is ``opengl`` because OS X is guaranteed to have a compliant OpenGL stack.
-      |
-      |	The default on all other systems is ``soft``.
+    * The default on all other systems is ``soft``.
-      |

     Example:
         .. code-block:: bash